aparrish/gutenberg-dammit/README.md

 The scripts in this repository work on the files prepared by [GutenTag](http://www.cs.toronto.edu/~jbrooke/gutentag/download.html).
-In order to use the scripts, you'll need to download their corpus ("Our (full) Project Gutenberg Corpus", ~7Gb ZIP file) and unzip it into a directory on your system.
+In order to use the scripts, you'll need to download their corpus ("Our (full) Project Gutenberg Corpus", ~7 GB ZIP file) and unzip it into a directory on your system.

 The included package `gutenbergdammit/build.py` is designed to be used as a command-line script.
 Run it on the command line like so: